osrf-migration/vrx-wiki/tutorials/vrx_tasks_2019.md

     * Each trial will last for 5 seconds.
     * Solutions must be submitted before the end of the trial.
     * Only the first submission for each trial will be considered.
 1. For further details, including a table of 3D objects that may appear during trials, see "4.2.3.
-Task 3: Landmark Localization and Characterization" in the Competition and Task Descriptions  (link coming), or refer to the [perception scoring plugin](https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/include/vrx_gazebo/perception_scoring_plugin.hh).
+Task 3: Landmark Localization and Characterization" in the [Competition and Task Descriptions] (https://bitbucket.org/osrf/vrx/downloads/VRX%202019%20Task%20Descriptions_v1.1.pdf), or refer to the [perception scoring plugin](https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/include/vrx_gazebo/perception_scoring_plugin.hh).

 ### 4. Navigation Channel ###